Hearts and Roses for My Beautiful Wife on Valentine’s Day, 2014

 In all likelihood, everything would show up on time in the correct place.
-It's become so automatic, you have to wonder at the modern convenience of gift shopping.
-I even had a boss at one time who would have the administrative assistant order his wife's flowers for him, although that was long before Internet shopping.
-She actually had to make a call to order the flowers and chocolates, and take a trip to the local drugstore for the card.
+It’s become so automatic, you have to wonder at the modern convenience of gift shopping.
+I once had a boss who would have the administrative assistant order his wife’s flowers for him, although that was long before Internet shopping.
+She actually had to make a call to order the flowers and chocolates,and take a trip to the local drugstore for the card.

-I peeked once, it was a really nice card.
+I peeked once, it was a really nice card, and she was a really nice administrative assistant.

 I picked out the roses.
 Deep-red long-stem roses from one of many vases in the flower cooler with the big glass front door.
 They had many colors: reds, pinks, yellow, white, and some were even coated with glitter.
 Then the tree ferns (nice, feathery ferns that give an airy feel to the bouquet) and leather leaf, another fern that looks a lot more the ferns most people know.